Religiously observant Muslims and Jews convened in Manhattan last week to discuss an item of vital interest to both:

 The other speakers concurred.
 They don't want to be thought of as sexless, just maybe excess-less.
 "Modest dress should not be the 'other' choice, just an equal choice," said Malky Weichbrod, the observant Jew behind the website My Therapist Told Me to Write a Fashion Blog.

 And if ladies kick it up a notch by making it look great, they've got the best of both worlds.

-Lenore Skenazy is author of the book and blog, "Free-Range Kids," and a keynote speaker at conferences, companies and schools.
-Her TV show, "World's Worst Mom" airs on the Discovery Life Channel.
-To find out more about Lenore Skenazy ([email protected]) and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.
+Lenore Skenazy is author of the book and blog "Free-Range Kids" and a keynote speaker at conferences, companies and schools.
+Her TV show, "World's Worst Mom," airs on Discovery Life.
+To find out more about Lenore Skenazy ([email protected]) and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.